Home/Journal

 Deposit Return

-- [ ] Deposit returned within 10 days of agreement on deductions (or within 10 days of adjudication if disputed)
+Return the deposit within 10 days of agreeing on deductions (or within 10 days of adjudication if disputed).
+Support all deductions with evidence: inventory, photographs, invoices.

 Possession (If Needed)